gao-lab/VCNN/code/readme.md

 Uncompress the "simu_data_NIPS.tar.gz" and put the data directory at the root directory of the program to set up simulation dataset.

 Download the parameters of the models form "ftp://ftp.cbi.pku.edu.cn/pub/supplementary_file/VCNN_NIPS18/model_parameter.tar.gz".
 Uncompress the "model_parameter.tar.gz " and put the model_parameter directory at the result directory to set up parameters of Models.

+Download and preprocessing Deepbind's data set.
+Run "python wgetall.py" under /code dir.
+It will download all the dataset automatically.
+The result will be saved in /code/cnn.csail.mit.edu/motif_discovery/.
+Then Run "python seq_to_matrix.py" under /code/ dir, it will convert the original dataset into one-hot representation which can be used for further training.
+The result will be saved in /code/cnn.csail.mit.edu/HDF5/ .
+This path need to pass through command line when training the model.

+REMARK: Code needs to run on python 2

 ## (1) Directory organization

 All the paths in code directory is relative path.
 And by default, the root path is "../".

 Simulation data is under: root + "data/".
 There are three simulation data sets: "simu_01", "simu_02", "simu_03" under this directory.

-Deepbind's data set is not included here (because it is open source.
-And it is too big for this repository).
-Have to down load from ("http://cnn.csail.mit.edu").
-Then save it as hdf5 format and set "MIT_data_root" to the root directory of the data.

 Motifs in simulation dataset are saved in: root + "mtf_pwm/" and the seqLogo in under: root + "mtf_img/".
 Also motifs are sorted according to simulation dataset under: root + "simu_mtf/"